-- Consider aspects such as fundamental understanding of the mechanisms, experimental assessment, prototyping, up-scaling, manufacturing and validation with a view to final customer applications. - Address complementary characterisation techniques and/or where relevant modelling techniques. - Ensure relevance for different partners in the value chain by stating clear concepts for application(s) and/or targeted industrial sector(s).
+- Consider aspects such as fundamental understanding of the mechanisms, experimental assessment, prototyping, up-scaling, manufacturing and validation demonstrating prototype in operational environment with a view to final customer applications. - Address complementary characterisation techniques and/or where relevant modelling techniques. - Ensure relevance for different partners in the value chain by stating clear concepts for application(s) in targeted industrial sector(s).